DominicOram/mx-bluesky-fork/docs/developer/general/how-to/deploy-a-release.rst

 .. note::

-    On i03 the installation will succeed with error messages due to RedHat7 versions of a dependency being unavailable.
+    On i03 the installation will succeed with error messages due to RedHat7 versions of dependencies being unavailable.
     This results in the installation being incomplete, thus requiring the following post-installation steps:

     First, on a RedHat8 workstation, run